 Getting your Alabama Real Estate License is the first step to becoming a real estate agent in Alabama.
 Nowadays, this process can be done almost entirely online.
-You’ll still need to take your license exam in person, but the rest of the process can be completed entirely online!
+You will still need to take your Alabama real estate license exam in person, but the rest of the process can be completed entirely online!

 How to Become a Real Estate Agent in Alabama